-The housing of each Menlo Systems' FPD detectors feature one M4 tapped hole on the bottom for post mounting.
+The housing of each Menlo Systems' FPD detector features one M4 tapped hole on the bottom for post mounting.
+The FPD310-FV and FPD510-FV housings also have two Ø0.2" (Ø5 mm) mounting holes on the front face of the the detector.
 The power supply connector and output SMA connector are located on the side of the housing.
-The FPD510-F housing also has two Ø0.2" (Ø5 mm) mounting holes on the front face of the detector.
-For more information on the housing features for these detectors, please see the Housing Features column in the tables below.